 Credit: Wichita-Sedgwick County Historical Museum

-Olive Ann Garvey, a philanthropist and businesswoman, co-founded Music Theatre Wichita and created The Center for the Improvement of Human Functioning, now the Riordan Clinic.
+Olive Ann Garvey, a philanthropist and businesswoman, co-founded Music Theatre of Wichita and created The Center for the Improvement of Human Functioning, now the Riordan Clinic.
 Garvey and Beech were the first women members of the Chamber of Commerce.

 Born in Wichita in 1919, Mary Chance VanScyoc was one of the country’s first recognized female civilian air traffic controllers in the United States.